Current Students

 bmg2184@cumc.columbia.edu

-Benjamin is currently rotating through department laboratories and is interested in studying the cell mechanisms driving immune cell biology, and their involvement in host defense and immune-dysregulation.
+Benjamin is a student in the laboratory of Emily Mace and is interested in studying the cell mechanisms driving immune cell biology, and their involvement in host defense and immune-dysregulation.

 Minjee Kim